andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 This reference table maps the token id's of the other Basic dialects.
 As the original use of Basic was limited to systems with very reduced memory capabilities, the token were stored as HEX values.
-This interpreter uses a different approach and stores the token internally as a list of objects.
+This interpreter uses a different approach and stores the token internally as a list of objects, which is then serialized.
 This reflects also in storing the tokenized and parsed program code.
+At this stage, it is not planned to export the serialized token to one of the other formats.

 | Token No. (Hex) | Token No. (Dec) | TRS-80 Level II Basic | Applesoft Basic | Commodore Basic |
 |-----------------|-----------------|-----------------------|-----------------|-----------------|